AndreyBorisKhesin/Wizards/README.md

 TextMD uses _Twilio_ as a relay to send text messages.
 It runs a local server using _Flask_ that is tunneled to public access using _ngrok_.
-TextMD uses the _infermedica_ API to diagnose the possible conditions afflicting the user based on their stated symptoms, gender, and age.
+TextMD uses the _Infermedica_ API to diagnose the possible conditions afflicting the user based on their stated symptoms, gender, and age.
 If the user requests immediate help, TextMD directs a patient to a local emergency service telephone number.